surrealdb/surrealdb/doc/BUILDING.md

 This file contains a set of instructions for building SurrealDB on a number of different platforms.
 Currently, SurrealDB is built for release automatically in a [Github Actions](https://github.com/surrealdb/surrealdb/actions) continuous-integration environment, on macOS, Ubuntu, and Windows.

+While installing `rustup`, use the default (`stable`) release channel of Rust for best results.
+If you already have a different release channel, you can run `rustup override set stable` from within the top level directory of this repository.

 <!-- -------------------------------------------------- -->
 <!-- -------------------------------------------------- -->
 <!-- -------------------------------------------------- -->